F3kilo/htb/doc/design.md

 ## Gameplay in region
 - Ship spawns near to wormhole.
 - Radar detects close enemies and objects of interest.
 - Primary task is to achieve wormhole to next region.
-All wormholes are protected by enemies.
+All wormholes are protected by enemy squads.
 Player should destroy them before he can travel.

+## Content

+### Proof of concept
+- Two weapon categories:
+    - Lasers
+    - Rockets
+- Two weapons in each category:
+    - Lasers:
+        - Powerful but long-to-reload beam.
+        - Permanent ray with low damage.
+    - Rockets:
+        - One rocket
+        - Batch of small rockets flies to different targets.
+- Two modules